Omega-3 Fatty Acids in Brain and Neurological Health: Omega Power for Your Mind

 • Omega-3s support brain health by slowing cognitive decline and enhancing blood flow in the brain.

-• Omega-3s act as neurotransmitter facilitators, improving neurotransmitter binding and increasing neural communication, which enhances cognitive function.
+• Omega-3s act as neurotransmitter facilitators, improving neurotransmitter binding and increasing neural , which enhances .

 • Incorporating foods rich in Omega-3s, such as fatty fish, chia seeds, walnuts, flaxseeds, and hemp seeds, into your diet can provide neuroprotective benefits and enhance cognitive function.